Fountaine and the Vengeful Nun Who Wouldn’t Die

 The above sounds considerably more interesting than the reality.
 I will say, that most of the actresses make thoroughly convincing porn stars – unfortunately, this is mostly in the way they can’t act their way out of a paper-bag.
 The pacing is also terrible.
 At 101 minutes, it’s at least twenty too long, and takes far too long to get to the meat of the matter.
 As a result, it commits the cardinal sin of grindhouse cinema: being boring.
 This is in part because it insists on being didactic, pushing its moral viewpoint to an obvious and rather painful degree.
 That’s another sin in which you never see good grindhouse flix indulge.
 I Spit on Your Grave didn’t need to spell out any obvious messages.

 There’s a certain hypocrisy here, given the female nudity on view, frequently combined with things like the owners having their throat slit, New York Ripper style.
 None of the main actresses indulge, implying they are in some way “better” than that.
 It also fails to make a coherent argument against The Sword’s proposition – basically that, without porn, there’d be no porn addiction, and those who profit are no better than pushers.
 It’s just taken as “bad,” m’kay?
-Of course, the brutality with Mila and her pals react, is morally little if any different from The Sword: an uncomfortable truth the film never dares address.
+Of course, the brutality with which Mila and her pals react, is morally little if any different from The Sword: an uncomfortable truth the film never dares address.
 All of which I could probably tolerate, if this was anything like fun to watch.
 It isn’t, and I couldn’t.

 Dir: Paul Ragsdale, Angelica De Alba